stalker-tools/real_weapons_mod_clear_sky/README.md

 ### Edit .ltx files

 Use python tools from **tools** repo to analyze and edit .ltx files.
 Manufacturer site datasheet (see links) used or wiki.
+Calculate kinetic energy and set `k_hit` for ammo.

 #### 9x18